-Exchange semesters of external design studios are a great opportunity to gain additional technical experience or expertise that may contribute to the development of the Master Thesis.
+Exchange semesters of external design studios are a great opportunity to gain additional technical experience or expertise that may contribute to the development of the master's thesis.
 In order to ensure that these external options are feasible within the programme and pertain to the overall goal of the thesis, students must obtain prior approval from the examination committee.